 Once you arrive at the starting point, the provider will give you the final set of instructions and then let you depart by yourself.
 You will be able to paddle at your own speed, stop on a small beach to rest, have a picnic or lie down to sunbathe.
 Hence, even if you choose the shortest route, you can enjoy a whole day out in nature.
 Finally, once you arrive at your destination, you will be taken back to your cars.

-Choose the best canoe tours on the Ardèche
+Choose the best kayak and canoe tours on the Ardèche

 Easy tours – black and red: